Amy Barth, MA

 College of Arts and Sciences

-Professor Barth teaches General Psychology, Developmental Psychology: Adolescent, Counseling Skills, and Abnormal Psychology courses at Concordia University Chicago.
+Professor Barth teaches Developmental Psychology: Adolescent, Interpersonal Skills for the Helping Professionals, Abnormal Psychology, Group Dynamics and Leadership Skills, Theories of Personality, Senior Seminar, Interface between Psychology and Christianity courses at Concordia University Chicago.
 She also supervises undergraduate psychology students working on internships.

 As a Licensed Clinical Professional Counselor, Professor Barth has worked with adolescents and their families for the past ten years.
 She has also served as a Crisis Counselor, mentor program coordinator and creator of the Connections Afterschool Program at Youth Crossroads, Inc. Professor Barth has been a member of Concordia’s faculty since 2008.

-- MA, professional counseling, Concordia University Chicago; River Forest, Ill.
+- MA, Community Counseling, Concordia University Chicago; River Forest, Ill.